-teachers: after that, miracles; then, gifts of healing,&#8221; etc. Set where?
+teachers: after that, miracles; then, gifts of healing," etc. Set where?
 Not in heaven, assuredly.
-There is then a body, the Church, on the unity of which the-apostle insists&#8212;unity which should be found on earth.
+There is then a body, the Church, on the unity of which the apostle insists -- unity which should be found on earth.
 The apostle speaks of the body, of the Church, of unity, as things existing and manifested on earth, not in an accidental manner, or as part of a whole which touches the earth by one of its extremities, but as flowing from the presence of the Holy Ghost sent down from heaven to form this unity on earth, to gather in one the children of God who were scattered.
 Though there be for those whose service is already closed the rest of the disabled, the army is no less an army; neither does it cease to be still a whole, though it be recruited from time to time with new soldiers.

 While admitting the unity of the Church manifested in its time of glory, and the existence of particular churches, here is the unity of the Church, such as it is very clearly presented in the word of God; and as to the final result with regard to His own, God will keep this Church to the end.
-But, as manifested on earth, it was bound to maintain the testimony of Christ&#8217;s glory, according to the power of the Spirit which was in it.
+But, as manifested on earth, it was bound to maintain the testimony of Christ's glory, according to the power of the Spirit which was in it.
 Has the Church done so?

 It is a question, not of the faithfulness of God, but of that of the Church.
 God is faithful in keeping Christians individually.
 But, though the Spirit abide in him, the Christian is often unfaithful.
-Just so, if, as a system that God established for the manifestation of His glory here below, the Church has failed in its testimony, God can put it aside *as far as concerns this testimony.* He has not done so yet; and, as to the result willed of God, the Church will be raised and in glory.
+Just so, if, as a system that God established for the manifestation of His glory here below, the Church has failed in its testimony, God can put it aside *as far as concerns this testimony*.
+He has not done so yet; and, as to the result willed of God, the Church will be raised and in glory.
 I speak not merely of salvation, but of the manifestation of the Church.
 The gates of Hades shall not prevail against it; and God will keep it, in spite of everything, to the moment of its rapture.
 But besides that, it was formed to give here below testimony to the glory of Christ.
 Having failed in this aim, God can cut it off as to this service, with all the system that attaches to it here below.
 The word of God gives the clearest testimony that this is what He will do; and that He will introduce another dispensation, in which Christ will personally execute judgment, and will maintain the righteousness and glory of God on earth.
 It is then that the Church, according to the counsels of God, will be, as a whole, such as it has been foreknown, and, gathered

 {105}